adkron/dirtyinformation.com/_posts/2014-6-15-style-guides-are-failures.markdown

 Jim was great about making communication more significant than aesthetics without losing the appeal of the viewer.
-Another example is his use of [fail vs raise](http://rubyrogues.com/151-rr-the-jim-weirich-tribute-episode/).
+Another example is his use of [fail vs. raise](http://rubyrogues.com/151-rr-the-jim-weirich-tribute-episode/).

 Let's all take a lesson from Jim and spend sometime asking "why" when we